Macrocycle-Cell-Permeability/NPMMP-DB/README.md

 ### Code

-- **ChEMBL_Python_Client** :
+- **ChEMBL_Python_Client** : Python code we used for collecting macrocyclic molecular permeability data from ChEMBL.
+(Davies et al., 2015)[https://academic.oup.com/nar/article/43/W1/W612/2467881]

 - **Molecular_Processing**: We standardised the SMILES and gave an unique ID to each individual molecule.
 Then macrocycle, amide bond and serveral molecular feataures were calulated.
-We also create png images (saved in `/Data/img`) and sdf files(saved in /Data/sdf) for each molecules.
-Finally the overall data was saved in a csv file (saved in /Data/img).
+We also create png images (saved in `/Data/img`) and sdf files(saved in `/Data/sdf`) for each molecules.
+Finally the overall data was saved in a csv file (saved in `/Data/csv`).

 - **Split_and_Count**: The overall data were divided into different subsets accroding to their assays and endpoints.
+The subsets were saved in `/Data/csv`

 ### Data